-She and Rachel both speak passionately about those who “give life through their donation decision” – whether that’s the donor themselves and their express wish, or the families who make that choice.
+She and Rachel both speak passionately about those who give life through their donation, whether that’s the donors themselves through their express wishes, or the families who make that choice.

-A former senior staff nurse on an intensive care unit, Michelle helped bring lives back from the brink on a daily basis, “but sadly even technology can’t always make that possible”.
-Organ donation at least means “something good comes out of it”.
+As a former senior staff nurse on an intensive care unit, Michelle helped bring lives back from the brink on a daily basis.
+Unfortunately that isn’t always possible.
+When it isn’t, she says that organ donation at least means “something good comes out of it”.

-Every day three people in the UK die because they need an organ.
+Every day three people in the UK die because a compatible organ hasn’t been found for them.
 It’s a heartbreaking statistic that doesn’t escape the 6,000 people who are playing life’s worst waiting game on the transplant list at any one time.
-Luckily it hasn’t escaped our lawmakers either, as new legislation steadily makes its way through Parliament with unanimous support.
+Luckily, it hasn’t escaped our lawmakers either, as new legislation steadily makes its way through Parliament with unanimous support.

 The Organ Donation (Deemed Consent) Bill was introduced by Labour MP Geoffrey Robinson and has passed its first two readings.
 It aims to amend existing law in England so that when a person dies, if they have not made a decision about donating their organs (or appointed someone else to make that decision), the default position will be that consent will be deemed to have been given.

-But on a day-to-day level, they said: “We will always support families, whatever the decision is.”
+But on a day-to-day level, they say, “We will always support families, whatever the decision is.”

-“It’s nothing like I expected,” she says, “The magnitude of the responsibility, but also the unbelievable support within the team.”
+She adds: “It’s nothing like I expected – the magnitude of the responsibility, but also the unbelievable support within the team.”

-As they explain the stages of their work, it’s clear communication skills are paramount.
-Right from being involved with the ‘breaking bad news conversation’, SN-ODs carefully develop supportive relationships with families, offering them “as much information as they need.”
+As they explain the stages of their work, it’s clear that communication skills are paramount.
+From being involved with the “breaking bad news conversation”, SN-ODs carefully develop supportive relationships with families, offering them as much information as they need.

-It’s a relationship that doesn’t end when the donation process does.
+It’s a relationship that doesn’t end with the donation process.
 SN-ODs remain the link for aftercare.
-“We hold remembrance services for our donors every year,” says Michelle “and meet up on a regular basis with families.”
+“We hold remembrance services for our donors every year,” says Michelle, “and meet up on a regular basis with families.”

 Organ donation can’t ever minimise the grief felt by those left behind when somebody dies.
 But it can provide comfort to know that a loved one has offered a fellow human being the chance at life through the gift of donation.

-New legislation could help challenge the taboo, get us all talking about what we want, and ease the burden on our families if they are ever faced with the weight of a decision like this.
+New legislation could help challenge the taboo, get us all talking about what we want, and ease the burden on our families if they are ever faced with the weight of such a decision.
 Fortunately, the expertise and dedication of specialist nurses like Michelle and Rachel is in no doubt at all.